Course Design Review

 - To inform a department or program review process.

 What Does the CDR Process Entail?

 - The CDR process begins with you requesting a review.

-- Once a review is requested, e.co will reach out to you to set up an initial interview, in which both parties will review the process, answer any questions you may have and set up a timeline.
+- Once a review is requested, the Learning Design Center will reach out to you to set up an initial interview, in which both parties will review the process, answer any questions you may have and set up a timeline.

-- After the interview, both the instructional designer and the instructor will take a few weeks to review the course using the Course Design Review rubric.
+- After the interview, both the learning designer and the instructor will take a few weeks to review the course using the Course Design Review rubric.

 - A final conversation takes place once the rubric is completed.
-The instructional designer and instructor will walk through and develop an action plan together for the instructor with key points for improving the course design.
+The learning designer and instructor will walk through and develop an action plan together with key points for improving the course design.
 Follow-up meetings may be scheduled for the future.